Privacy Policy

 Right to lodge a complaint

-If you believe that we are processing your data in violation of German or European data protection law, please contact us so that we can clarify any questions.
+If you believe that we are violating German or European data protection law when processing your data, please contact us so that we can clarify any questions.
 You also have the right to contact the supervisory authority responsible for you, the respective state office for data protection supervision.

-If you wish to exercise any of the above rights, please contact our data protection officer.
+If you wish to exercise any of the above rights against us, please contact our data protection officer.
 In case of doubt, we may request additional information to confirm your identity.

 Changes to this privacy policy